Community Action Against Hate

 Scapegoating Asian Americans and Pacific Islanders, making us the “other,” is a centuries-old trope that pits community members against each other rather than uniting us in solidarity to solve complex, global issues that confront us all.At Capuchino, we stand with our Asian American and Pacific Islander families.
 We stand for international mindedness.

 We are asking students and family members to write and submit their "I am from" poems.
 Storytelling is our power to connect as a community.
-Each of us are someone’s daughter, son, sister, brother, mom, dad, aunt, uncle, friend… Our stories humanize us.
+Each of us is someone’s daughter, son, sister, brother, mom, dad, aunt, uncle, friend… Our stories humanize us.

 We know that no single story is anyone’s complete story; it’s a glimpse to moments, and a start to weave our tapestry as a Cap community.